 So warning, put down the cream cheese bagel or oversized slice of pizza you’re eating, like the uncultured Westerner you are, because some nasty stuff is about to pop up…

-Search for cheap flights to Japan
+Search for cheap flights to Japan1.
+Wasabi Beer

 This one’s an easy start for you.
 A wasabi kick in the face for the world’s most loved drink.